Industry 4 definition- is there a single one ?

 Decentralized decisions: The ability to make decisions and perform tasks as autonomously (independent of humans) as possible.
 Decisions and tasks are delegated to humans only if they are very difficult or involve conflicting goals.
 The extent to which each of these principles is implemented can vary, and will increase as years go by, as technology advances.

 In sum, Industry 4 is any automation system in industry that is characterized by the capture, transfer and analysis of data using sensors connected to machines, the internet and cloud.
-It is a broad definition, and does not include any absolutes like how much interoperability, how much technical assistance, etc.
+It is a broad definition, and does not include any absolutes or measures like how much interoperability, how much technical assistance, etc.

 Your specific Industry 4 definition will be based on: